Using Community Analyst, you can create custom infographic templates for analysis of your sites.

 - Dynamic HTML

-- No web service calls will be made to get Business Analyst data; all the date is already wrapped in the page.
+- No web service calls will be made to get Community Analyst data; all the date is already wrapped in the page.

 - Maps are dynamic allowing you to pan and zoom and interact with content.